ZaGetex/messstation/ADD-SENSOR_README.md

 This guide explains how to add a new sensor to the Messstation dashboard.

-Your application is already highly modular.
-The database and the data-intake API are designed to accept *any* sensor data without any code changes.
+Your application is now highly modular.
+The database, data-intake API, dashboard, history page, and download modal are all driven by a **single configuration file**.

-The only parts that require updates are the specific UIs where you want to *display* this new data, such as the main dashboard.

-Here is the step-by-step process, using a new "Wind Speed" sensor as an example.
+Adding a new sensor is now a simple 2-step process.

 ---